terminaldweller/milla/README.md

 # milla

-Milla is an IRC bot that sends things over to an LLM when you ask it questions, prints the answer with syntax-hilighting.<br/>
+Milla is an IRC bot that sends things over to an LLM when you ask it questions and prints the answer with optional syntax-hilighting.<br/>
-Currently Supported Models:
+Currently Supported:

 - Ollama
 - Openai